Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

-We now recall Journ\'e's covering lemma, which was first proved by Journ\'e \cite{J} in $\R\times \R$, and later by Pipher \cite{P} in higher dimensions.
-It has been extended to products of spaces of homogeneous type; see, for example \cite{HLLin}.
-In the flag setting, Journ\'e's covering lemma is actually a special case of the result for products of spaces of homogeneous type.
-We refer to \cite[Lemma 14]{HLS} for the statement of this special version of the covering lemma.
+We now recall Journé's covering lemma, which was first proved by Journé \cite{Jou} in $\R\times \R$, and later by Fefferman \cite{RFef86, RFef} and Pipher \cite{Pip} in higher dimensions and with more factors.
+It has been extended to products of spaces of homogeneous type; see, for example \cite{HanLiLin}.
+The preliminary version of \cite{HanLuSaw} stated a flag version of this covering lemma.
+We give some more notation to state the version.